sweattep/modern_quotes/README.md

 >Do not choose your future profession for money.
 Profession should be chosen like a wife-for love

+>So learn from the past and work for the future/And don't be a slave to no computer

 >When I was in the mortgage business, at the end of the year they would write me a big, fat check.
 I say keep your check.

 >I doubt everyone, even those who are supposed to protect us